CA native plants offer attractive and economic benefits that include:

 WateringMany native plants can survive with minimal supplemental water once they have become established (after 2-5 years).
 Some native species can maintain a healthy appearance for much of the year while being watered occasionally each month.

 SoilMost native plants perform better without any fertilizer.
 Extra nutrients push plants to grow quickly, sometimes beyond naturally supportable levels and can shorten their life span.
 Adding a layer of mulch helps to slow water evaporation, discourage weed germination, and create a favorable environment for creating beneficial biological bacteria.

-If you want to discuss or learn more about California native grasses, feel free to contact any of our experts at Pacific Nurseries.
 As both a grower and a plant broker, we’re ready to work with you to provide just the right plants that will make your project a water-wise success.
 It’s one of the many qualities that make us different from just an ordinary nursery.